blueskiy01/blueskiy01/README.md

 # 👋 Welcome to Korin's GitHub!

 Hi there!
 I’m **Korin**, a tech enthusiast passionate about building innovative solutions that blend creative design, sustainability, and technology.
-Whether it’s designing unique products, crafting compelling stories (UI/UX), or exploring Machine Learning and AgriTech, I’m driven by curiosity and a passion for making ideas come to life.
+I’m driven by curiosity and a passion for making ideas come to life.

 ## 🌟 About Me